Causes of Erectile Dysfunction in Men

 Psychological and emotional contributors to erectile problems

 Psychological and emotional issues often play a decisive role in sexual performance, and they deserve direct attention.
 Many men feel shame or worry, which can set up a cycle that undermines confidence.
-These nonphysical triggers are important contributors to Causes of Erectile Dysfunction in Men.
+These nonphysical triggers are important contributors to erectile dysfunction.

 Psychological causes of erectile dysfunction can include performance anxiety, chronic stress, and unresolved emotional issues.
 These factors often create a cycle that worsens symptoms over time if not addressed properly.